MSCBEEHI/Gametest-API/README.md

-# Gametest API
+# Script API

-* [EN] Includes all my gametest projects, members can use or study, but don't redistribute or modify credit files.
-* [TH] รวมโปรเจค Gametest API ทั้งหมดของผม โดยสำหรับสมาชิกสามารถนำไปใช้หรือศึกษาได้แต่ห้ามแจกจ่ายหรือแก้ไขเครดิตไฟล์
+This repository is full of api scripts written by MSC BEEHI.

-# JavaScripts and TypeScripts Setup / Modules
+# Setup / Modules
 Script Samples
 scripts
 Community driven scripts that use Script API to do all kinds of crazy stuff in Minecraft.